Select Page

 Once you have set up a pollinator-friendly yard and garden, it is important to monitor your pollinator population.
 Counting your pollinator population and monitoring their behavior can give you an indication of their health and provide additional insight into the health of your local ecosystem.

-See also What is a pill bug?
+See also What does a spider sound like?

 Check the pollinator population weekly